BaderLab/GenAnT/setup/Preprocess Reference Species.md

 output: html_document
 ---

-# i.
-Building a reference directory
+# Building a reference directory

 We use a reference genome three times in our tutorial.
 We use it to find gene models with LiftOff, to find gene models with TOGA, and to annotate gene symbols with OrthoFinder.
-The workflow below describes how to preprocess a reference genome from NCBI or from Ensembl so that the assembly is compatable with each tool in our tutorial.
+The workflow below describes how to preprocess a reference genome from NCBI (RefSeq) or from Ensembl so that the assembly is compatable with each tool in our tutorial.
 These files may also be directly included in the config for our pipeline.
 We use the mouse GRC39 assembly for this example.

 ## From Refseq

 First travel to the NCBI FTP containing your species and annotation of interest.
+For the mouse genome, you would travel to the following URL:

 https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.27_GRCm39

 In `~/data/references` make the directory where you will build the reference species: